Skip to main content

 Metadata

-This tab will allow you to edit basic information about the asset such as it's name, description, workflow status, tags, licenses and copyright, as well as custom metadata properties.
+This sidebar tab will allow you to edit basic information about the asset such as its name, description, workflow status, tags, licenses and copyright, as well as custom metadata properties.

 The tags section is where you can set manual tags for the selected assets.
 AI-generated tags can only be managed on a single-asset basis.
 Purple-checked tags have been applied to all selected assets, purple tags with a plus symbol are applied to a part of your selection, and gray tags are applied to assets in the library but not the assets in your selection.